Hasso Plattner

-Hasso Plattner (born 21 January 1944) is a German businessman.
-A co-founder of SAP SE software company, he has been chairman of the supervisory board of SAP SE since May 2003.
+Hasso Plattner (born 21 January 1944) is a German businessman who is the co-founder of SAP SE software company.
+From 2003 to 2024, he served as the chairman of the company's supervisory board.
 As of August 2020, Forbes reported that he possessed a net worth of US$17.9 billion.

 Early life

 Plattner was born to German ophthalmologist Horst Plattner (1918–2001) and his wife shortly before the end of the Second World War, in Berlin.
-He grew up in Bavaria.
+He grew up in Bavaria and completed his masters degree in communications engineering from the University of Karlsruhe in 1968.

 Career

+In 1972, Plattner and four colleagues left IBM to launch SAP, where he eventually served as co-chief executive (together with Henning Kagermann) from 1998.
+He stepped down in 2003 at age 60.

-Plattner set up SAP with four co-founders in 1972.
-He stepped down as co-chief executive in 2003 at age 60.
-He has since been serving as chairman of the company's supervisory board and played an influential role in the company's governance, orchestrating the hiring of co-CEOs Jennifer Morgan and Christian Klein in 2019.
+From 2003 to 2024, Plattner chaired the company's supervisory board and played an influential role in the company's governance, orchestrating the hiring of co-CEOs Jennifer Morgan and Christian Klein in 2019.
 He has reduced his stake in SAP several times; as of 2020, he owned a 5.89% stake, making him the company's largest individual shareholder.

 In 1998, Plattner founded the non-profit Hasso Plattner Institute (HPI).
 He is Chair of Enterprise Platform and Integration Concepts and Professor of Enterprise Systems at HPI.

 In 2005, Plattner set up his own venture capital fund, Hasso Plattner Ventures, with more than 25 million euros.
 By December 2009, HPV managed €150 million and had 17 companies in its portfolio, including online cruise portals Dreamlines.
 An affiliate fund, HPV Africa in Cape Town, was founded in 2008, with €29 million, and soon invested in five companies.
 Plattner provides the lion's share of this investment capital.
 In September 2010, HPV invested $6 million in Israeli software company Panaya in exchange for the company's stakes.

 Sporting interests

 In 2005, Plattner's maxZ86 maxi yacht set a record at the Transpacific Yacht Race and was the scratch boat when it led a five-boat assault on the record for monohulls.
 She finished the race in 6 days, 16 hours, 4 minutes, and 11 seconds to win "the Barn Door" trophy, a slab of carved koa wood traditionally awarded to the monohull with the fastest elapsed time.
+In 2013, he won the German Dragon Championship as part of a three-man crew that included Hamish Pepper.

 Plattner is a keen golfer.
-He owns the Fancourt Golf Estate, which has three Gary Player-designed championship courses, in addition to the CordeValle Golf Club in San Martin, California.
+In 1994, he acquired the Fancourt Hotel and Country Club, which has three Gary Player-designed championship courses, in addition to the CordeValle Golf Club in San Martin, California.
 The Links of Fancourt staged the 2003 Presidents Cup matches between the US and an international team, captained by Gary Player.